Frequently Asked Questions

 - Will a monthly service fee be added to my bill?

-A monthly charge could apply depending on your rate schedule and level of usage.
+A minimum charge might be applied depending on your rate schedule and level of usage.
+The minimum charge is only applied if your total electric charges are below the minimum charge.
+If your electric charges are above the minimum, then the minimum charge is already met.
+This is not a fixed monthly service fee, it is a minimum charge.
 For example, residential customers pay a minimum charge of $0.17 per day.
 As of September 1, 2015 this changed to $0.33 per day.
+For NEM customers, the minimum charge will apply only if the total electric charges calculated at true-up are below the minimum charge requirement.
 For non-residential customers, the monthly customer charge is based on your usage and billing rate.
-These monthly charges apply to all customers, not just those with solar systems and help offset the fixed costs of being connected to the electric grid.
+These charges apply to all customers, not just those with solar systems and help offset the fixed costs of being connected to the electric grid.

 - Why am I billed separately for gas and electricity?